quarto-dev/quarto-web/docs/output-formats/gfm.md

 ---
 ```

-To create a `README.md` using Quarto, start with a notebook (.ipynb) or computational markdown file (.qmd or .Rmd) that has README as it's file name stem, for example:
+To create a `README.md` using Quarto, start with a notebook (.ipynb) or computational markdown file (.qmd) that has README as it's file name stem, for example:

 **README.qmd**